MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. On the **Create New Project** page, click **Navigate to project**.

-### Exercise 1: Author YAML-based Azure DevOps pipelines
+### Exercise 1: Author YAML-based Azure Pipelines

-In this exercise, you will convert a classic Azure DevOps pipeline into a YAML-based one.
+In this exercise, you will convert a classic Azure Pipeline into a YAML-based one.

 #### Task 1: Create an Azure DevOps YAML pipeline